ShaikhNabeelShabbir/twitter-scrpare/README.md

 - You only need to set the `TWITTER_USERNAME` environment variable at runtime.
 - All database setup and seeding is handled automatically on container startup.
 - You can change the username and re-run the command to scrape a different user.
+- You can set `TWEET_FETCH_LIMIT` in your environment to control the number of tweets fetched per run.

 ## Project Structure